 - Try to be fair.
 Sometimes we edit, hide or remove posts or comments that appear to break the guidelines or leave users feeling unsafe.
 This doesn’t happen often and in most situations we’ll explain why we’ve removed something and give you feedback to help you post safely.

-- Temporarily suspend, block or remove a user’s account if behaviour and/or comments are not in line with the user guidelines.
+- Temporarily suspend, block or remove a user’s account if behaviour and/or comments are not in line with the community guidelines.
 This is at our own discretion.

 - Try to ensure that private messages remain private.
-On the forum and digital groups, these will be viewed by moderators if there are concerns about an individual or if a report has been made.
+On the forum, private messages may be viewed by moderators if there are concerns about an individual or if a report has been made.

 - Take any safeguarding concern seriously and operate within our Safeguarding Policy framework.
 We may contact emergency services if you tell us that you or someone else are unsafe and you give us sufficient details to identify and locate you.